 Judy Rauner, PhD dedicated her life to family and community service.
 In 1980, while raising four children, she wrote and self–published “Helping People Volunteer” a handbook for nonprofit organizations.
 In 1983, she co–authored “Gaining Momentum for Board Action,” a primer for nonprofit boards of directors.
 She also worked for the United Way and developed “Young Volunteers in ACTION” for the San Diego Unified School District.
 Throughout her life and retirement, Judy Rauner was a community service leader, national speaker and facilitator, grant writer and non–profit board member for many organizations in San Diego.

-Judy Rauner founded the Center for Community Service–Learning at the University of San Diego in 1986 and served as its director until her retirement in 2002.
+Judy Rauner founded the Center for Community Service–Learning (now known as the Mulvaney Center) at the University of San Diego in 1986 and served as its director until her retirement in 2002.
 This groundbreaking center changed the culture of learning at USD through its community service–learning programs.
 Programs at the center engaged students to volunteer for specific community needs by matching the skills and interests of the students with the needs of partner community organizations.

 In 1995, Rauner began an innovative course–based service–learning program at USD.
 Today there are over eighty courses from departments throughout the university that incorporate a relevant service learning component into their classroom studies.
 Students reflect on their service work in the community as a part of their curricula, and many have credited the program for creating personally transformational experiences while providing valuable services to their community.